jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 * `test_string_splitting`_ where I

   - used the `str.split`_ :ref:`method<functions>` I found by calling the `help system`_ to split a string_ on a separator
-  - and indexed the :doc:`list </data_structures/lists/lists>` from the split to get specific items
+  - and indexed the :ref:`list <lists>` from the split to get specific items

 * `test_converting_strings_to_numbers`_ with the int_ constructor_